 CONNECTING WITH NATURE

 Riding bikes in natural areas can foster a deeper understanding and appreciation of nature and instill environmental values that can last a lifetime.

 Riding bikes develops an increased understanding of the benefits of exercise and good nutrition.
 Kids may notice improved fitness levels, especially those who’ve participated in multiple rides.

-3. A meeting time and staging location are determined, and Trips for Kids ride leaders meet the group at the trailhead, or park, or paved path entrance.
+A meeting time and staging location are determined, and Trips for Kids ride leaders meet the group at the trailhead, or park, or paved path entrance.
 Often Trips for Kids chapters will supply bicycles and helmets for the kids to use.
 Ride Leaders have passed criminal background checks and are expert riders with CPR/ First Aid certification.
-Ride leaders may be seasoned experts from local bike clubs and teams, and/ or are certified through the League of American Bicyclists or the International Mountain Bicycling Association training programs.
+Ride leaders may be seasoned experts from local bike clubs and teams, and/ or are certified through nationally-recognized training programs.
 Ride leaders are proficient in these categories, at a minimum: mountain biking skills, ride facilitation skills, trail riding risk management, working with youth, bike ride trip planning and basic bike mechanics.
 Ride leaders will have previously trained the other Ride Volunteers on assisting with a group bike ride with kids.
 There is at least one responsible adult for every six kids on a Trips for Kids ride, at a minimum.

 Everyone arrives at the trailhead—game on!
 The experience often begins with an opening circle introduction followed by lessons on personal, bike-riding and trail safety, an equipment check, and then a pre-ride skills development session.